Well here it is – the long awaited “Part 2” to The Seven Deadly Sins of Wedding Guests. If you missed “Part 1”, get caught up by clicking here:

 7.)
 Let The Couple Eat

-At the weddings that we plan we always make it a point to serve the bride and groom first – and as quickly as possible.
+At the weddings that we plan we always make it a point to serve the couple first – and as quickly as possible.
 But as much as we try we cannot protect them from the onslaught of well-wishers that want to have a conversation with them – as they’re attempting to have 30 seconds of peace and eat their meal.
 I am not by any means telling you that you should not chat with the happy couple during their wedding.
 Of course you should!
 That’s what this day is all about – wishing them well and sharing their happiness.
 But I implore you to allow them a moment to eat.
 Please.
 Pretty please.
 By the time most couples get to the end of their wedding day they are exhausted and hungry.
 They really need this meal and it would help if it was hot (or at least warm).
 Most of the time guests talk to the couple so much that they barely get to have a couple bites of food before it’s too cold to eat.

 Owner, Yellow Umbrella Events